← The Grant Desk (interactive)

 Currently 20 active visual and media arts grants, fellowships and residencies open to applicants in the Netherlands.
 Hand-curated and updated weekly.
-Every entry is funded, no exposure-only calls.
+Almost every entry is funded; a few notable unpaid open calls and festival submissions are included as clearly flagged exceptions.
 Browse the list below, or use the interactive desk for filtering and shortlisting.

 Subscribe: RSS feed · Calendar (.ics)